Proverbs and the Playfulness of God

 [iii] Lewis actually uses the word “romp”.
 See C. S. Lewis, The Lion, the Witch, and the Wardrobe (London: Geoffrey Bless, 1950) 133.
 There have been many editions since, on both sides of the Atlantic.

 [iv] Some will regard this theological view of the Song of Songs as dated or contrary to modern scholarly investigation.
-I see no contradiction, and I refer them to Ellen F. Davis, Proverbs, Ecclesiastes, and the Songs of Songs (Louisville, Kentucky: Westminster John Knox, 2000) 231-38, which I find very persuasive; cf. also Roland E. Murphy, O. Carm., The Song of Songs (Minneapolis: Fortress, 1990) esp.
+There is no necessary contradiction: see Ellen F. Davis, Proverbs, Ecclesiastes, and the Songs of Songs (Louisville, Kentucky: Westminster John Knox, 2000) 231-38, which I find very persuasive; cf. also Roland E. Murphy, O. Carm., The Song of Songs (Minneapolis: Fortress, 1990) esp.
 103-105.

 [v] I here cite the Episcopal BCP 1979 Psalter rather than the more staid “to sport in it” of the NRSV.
 While the Hebrew is in itself somewhat ambiguous, so that the NRSV rendering is not impossible, God’s ironic question to Job, “will you sport with him [i.e. Leviathan] as with a bird?”
 (Job 40.29), surely leaves very little doubt as to what is intended here in the psalm (cf. Mitchel Dahood S.J, Psalms III [New York: Doubleday] 45; similarly Walter Brueggeman, The Message of the Psalms [Minneapolis: Augsburg, 1984] 32; Ellen F. Davis, Proverbs, Ecclesiastes, and the Song of Songs 68).